 Take A Selfie - Arguably one of the most popular places to take a selfie in Atlanta is on the Jackson Street Bridge.
 In fact, there are even plans to build a mini park here because so many people love it.
 Try street parking on the side streets for now, and getting there for sunset is awesome.

 Castleberry Hill Art Stroll.
 This one is probably for older children, but the second Friday of every month Castleberry Hill's galleries and shops are open late.
 The 2nd Friday of every month, the Castleberry Hill Art Stroll is held throughout the neighborhood!
 It is a self-guided tour and is completely FREE of charge!
-Come early for a family friendly environment and to see why this neighborhood was named one of the Top 10 Arts Districts in the Country!
+Come early for a family-friendly environment and to see why this neighborhood was named one of the Top 10 Arts Districts in the Country!

 Chastain Park - Hike the gorgeous trails, play on the playground, and enjoy the multiple events held here, like the Arts Festival.

 Georgia Aquarium - You can get into the aquarium for FREE on your birthday.
 And while I'll admit that adding it here is cheating a little bit, there is just so much to do there that is included with your ticket!

 Visit a Food/Shopping Market - We love window shopping and exploring new sites and sounds at Historic Fourth Ward's Krog Street Market or Ponce City Market.
 I know, the rooftop at PCM is a splurge, but it's always worth a visit if you can find some coinage in the couch.
 Don't forget Sweet Auburn Market, too...it's right on the trolley line.
 OTPers, check out the new Marietta Square Market.